Note: Email and password are case sensitive.

 - Students should consider transferring after one year.

 - This guide fulfills the Michigan Transfer agreement (MTA).
-Science and humanities electives must be selected from different disciplines.
+Science electives must be selected from different disciplines.
+Humanities electives must be selected from different disciplines.
 Social science elective must be a non-ANTH course.
 Please check with your community college advisor for additional associate degree requirements.
 GVSU will still honor the MACRAO agreement.

 - U.S. Diversity electives: HIST 154, HIST 155, SOCY 193, SOCY 292, SOCY 294